masc-ucsc/livehd/docs/lgraph.md

 #### Other Considerations

-It is important to notice that Cell_op::Tposs is different from a absolute calculation.
+It is important to notice that Ntype_op::Tposs is different from a absolute calculation.
 It is like a concatenating a zero to convert the signed values.